Tristan Thompson Wishes Khloe Kardashian a Happy Birthday

 "Life is about ups and downs and I don't think I planned—obviously, I didn't plan for any of this to happen," she said.
 "But the beauty is that we can survive anything in life, and it's about a strong mindset and a good support system.
 It's just life and how you overcome things.
 Life is great.
 So, you just gotta find the beauty in it."

-Speaking of her support system, Khloe also received birthday messages from her famous family members and her loyal fans.
+Speaking of her support system, Khloe also received birthday messages from her famous family members, including Kim Kardashian, Rob Kardashian and Kourtney Kardashian.

 "I honestly don't know what to say and I am rarely at a loss for words," she tweeted.
 "I feel overwhelmed With love and happiness!
 Thank you for all of your beautiful messages and positive energy!
 It's not even 10 AM and I feel flooded with emotions!
 God bless you all and thank you so much."